The finest red wines for a cool, crisp Christmas

 For something a bit more modest, in both heft and price, try Yalumba’s Cigar Cabernet Sauvignon.
 The wine is named after the distinctive cigar-shaped strip of terra rossa soil that defines Coonawarra, the heartland of Australian cabernet.
 Yalumba’s Menzies Vineyard occupies a prime part of it, and is the source for a wine whose rich, dark fruits are adroitly harnessed by velvety tannins, subtle oak and a touch of spice.

 Finally, for those determined to veer a little leftfield, Pasqua is a producer that is constantly pushing boundaries.
-Based in Verona, it has tapped into its Veneto roots by making a wine from partially dried corvina grapes – as harnessed in its signature Amarone – but blending this native variety with the distinctly non-native cabernet sauvignon, before ageing in oak barrels previously used to mature Hennessy Cognac.
+Based in Verona, Italy, it has tapped into its Veneto roots by making a wine from partially dried corvina grapes – as harnessed in its signature Amarone – but blends this native variety with the distinctly non-native cabernet sauvignon, before ageing in oak barrels previously used to mature Hennessy Cognac.
 It all sounds a bit nuts, but the resultant Luí Cabernet lays claim to wonderfully textured – yet surprisingly fresh – sour-cherry notes studded with, appropriately enough, a certain decadent nuttiness.

 Want more drinks content?
 These are the best Champagnes to gift (and drink) this Christmas…